 The sidewalk along the south side of 56th Ave between the Peña interchange and Memphis Street will be constructed in a separate City-funded project.

 Environmental Clearance (NEPA) should be completed in early 2019.

-Final design should be completed December 2018.
+Final design should be completed by Spring 2019.